Resource Updated: The Feature Matching Chart for the Top 13+ iOS Symbol Based AAC Apps (6/12/24)

 iOS Text-Based: https://bit.ly/TextBasedAACapps.
 More info: https://bit.ly/TextBasedAACblogpost

-iOS Visual Scenes & Video Visual Scenes: https://bit.ly/AACvsd.
+iOS & Android Visual Scenes & Video Visual Scenes: https://bit.ly/AACvsd.
 More info: https://bit.ly/VSDaacBlogPost

 Pragmatic Vocabulary Organization AAC Apps (PODD & other options): https://bit.ly/PragmaticOrgVocabAAC-FeatureMatching-TPT.
 More info: http://bit.ly/3ycG1EL